Decent Homes Standard

 Reasonable degree of thermal comfort

-This means it must have both effective insulation and efficient heating.
+This means the property must have both effective insulation and efficient heating.

 Related Links (1)